agile-lab-dev/Data-Product-Specification/README.md

 * `FullyQualifiedName: [String]` Human-readable that uniquely identifies an entity
 * `Domain: [String]` the identifier of the domain this DP is belonging to
 * `Description: [String]` detailed description about what functional area this DP is representing, what purpose has and business related information.
-* `Version: [String]` this is representing the version of the DP, because we consider the DP as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new versionof the DP
+* `Version: [String]` this is representing the version of the DP, because we consider the DP as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new versionof the DP.
+Displayed as X.Y.Z where X is major version, Y is minor and Z is patch.
 * `DataProductOwner: [String]` Data Product Owner, the actual user that receives the notifications about data product
-* `DevelopmentGroup: [String]` Development Group is a group of people which allows you to show or hide some data products from the people belonging to the specific group
+* `Owner: [String]` Owner is a group of people which allows you to show or hide some data products from the people belonging to the specific group
 * `Email: [String]` Point of contact, it could be the owner or a distribution list, but must be reliable and responsive.
 * `InformationSLA: [String]` Describe what SLA the DP team is providing to answer additional information requests about the DP
 * `Status: [String]` This is an enum representing the status of this version of the DP `[Draft|Published|Retired]`